Gacela/gacela.github.io/acerca.md

 ---
 layout: about
 title: More about me
-permalink: /en/about/
+permalink: /acerca/
-translated_section: /acerca/
+translated_section: /en/about/
-lang: en
+lang: es
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)